sosokruashvili/wp-sticker-notes/readme.txt

 * Realease

 == Upgrade Notice ==

+= 1.5.2 =
+Fixed bugs related to default capabilities

+= 1.5.1 =
+Fixed minor bugs

+= 1.5.0 =
+New features: extended permission management.
+You can set capabilities to user roles and users.
+Caps: read, create, edit.
+Also changed some minor UI.

 = 1.0.8 =
 New option to permission management.
 Added "Everyone" option, for using this plugin more flexible